flarum/docs/extend/quick-start.md

 An important part of making a good extension is keeping it organized!
 The best way to do this is to store your classes in folders labeled for their purpose.
 Inside your extensions folder, make a folder called `src` this is the source for all of your PHP classes (Look back at the `autoload` option in your `composer.json`).

 Take a look at some of the bundled extensions for the best folder names.
-In this case, we are going to be listening for an event, so we will make a folder called `Listeners` inside of `src`.
+In this case, we are going to be listening for an event, so we will make a folder called `Listeners` inside of `src`. (`boostrap.php` should be the only php file outside of `src`)

 Next we will make a class with a name that describes what it does, in this case, we will call it `ChangePostContent`.